DS003 is a promising new ARV that offers multiple options for single or combination ARV microbicide products.

 In what stage of development is DS003, and what forms will it take as a microbicide?

 Following a number of preclinical studies to establish the safety profile of DS003, IPM initiated the first Phase I trial of DS003 in 2015.
-The trial, known as IPM 042, is evaluating the safety and tolerability of DS003 in a vaginal tablet formulation.
-Results from the trial will inform the development future DS003-based products.
+The trial, known as IPM 042, found that a single-use vaginal tablet containing DS003 was well-tolerated and saw encouraging drug levels in blood and cervicovaginal fluid.
+Results from the trial will inform the development of potential DS003-based products.

 Where can I get more information?